crocs-muni/tpmscan-artifact/analysis/perf/README.md

    a default partition.
 Then simply copy data from `data_old` and delete the old table.

-7. Load all measurements into the database.
+6. Load all measurements into the database.
 This can take up to several hours.

       ```sh
-      ls data/*.zip | ./tpm-graphs-db db.read -
+      find data -name '*.zip' | ./tpm-graphs-db db.read -
       ```

-8. (Optional) If you dropped indices and constraints in previous steps, restore them now.
+7. (Optional) If you dropped indices and constraints in previous steps, restore them now.

       ```sh
-      psql -d "${DATABASE:-tpm}" -1 -f sql/constraints-setup.sql
+      psql -d "$TPM_DB_URL" -1 -f sql/constraints-setup.sql
-      psql -d "${DATABASE:-tpm}" -1 -f sql/indices-setup.sql
+      psql -d "$TPM_DB_URL" -1 -f sql/indices-setup.sql
       ```

-9. Setup additional views and functions used for graph creation and analysis.
+8. Setup additional views and functions used for graph creation and analysis.

       ```sh
-      psql -d "${DATABASE:-tpm}" -1 -f sql/version.sql
+      psql -d "$TPM_DB_URL" -1 -f sql/version.sql
-      psql -d "${DATABASE:-tpm}" -1 -f sql/view-setup.sql
+      psql -d "$TPM_DB_URL" -1 -f sql/view-setup.sql
       ```

-10. (Optional) If you created table partitions, you re-partition the data using `scripts/partition.pl`.
+9. (Optional) If you created table partitions, you re-partition the data using `scripts/partition.pl`.

-11. Finally, create graphs and data clusters from the paper.
+10. Finally, create graphs and data clusters from the paper.
 A convenience script has been provided.

       ```sh
       ./tpm-scan-graphs
       ```

-    Files will be written into `results` directory. `*.pdf` files contain raw graphs, `*.txt` files contain point metadata, including firmware versions, that was then used to manually annotate graphs in Inkscape.
+   Files will be written into `results` directory as with the Docker Compose method described above.